hardeeksharma/ReactIntro/README.md

 # REACT SETUP PROCESS
+Run the command below in the Terminal for the project directory.

--npm install --save-dev babel-cli babel-loader babel-core babel-preset-react babel-preset-es2015 webpack
+- npm install --save-dev babel-cli babel-loader babel-core babel-preset-react babel-preset-es2015 webpack

 this will install all the node modules, that are required to run this project.
 # HOW TO RUN THIS PROJECT